RealWeeks/routerjs/README.md

 smaller bits of data (like JSON) and let the client side handle the job of rendering.

+Router.js is a lightweight router that is used in ember.
+We have included the router in this template for your use.

 ## Prerequisites

 -   Javascript